 The word appearance often carries a negative connotation in society.
 Disney movies and bedtime stories tell us most definitely not to be concerned about outward appearances when the quality of our character is all that matters.
 While this is sound advice for daily living, in my opinion it isn’t good advice for a performer in front of an audience.
-Appearance is a legitimate part of the performing experience, including the presence sheet music (or lack thereof).
+Don’t get me wrong; I’m not actually talking about attire, hair style, etc. I’m talking about a different kind of appearance – the kind of appearance that says to the audience, “I spent so much time preparing to perform for you that I actually memorized my music.”
 Audiences always have and always will be more impressed with a performer who conjures the performance from within rather than acting as a “channel” that merely connects the audience to a printed page.
 While the performer still technically acts as a channel no matter how the performance is carried out, the audience is made far less aware of this channeling when it is done from memory.

 Of course, it is true that certain audience members may have no interest in the “give me something impressive” aspect of performance.
 If the audience’s goal is only – and I mean only – to enjoy well-played music, then theoretically, they wouldn’t care whether sheet music is used or not.
 But let’s be honest with ourselves: this does not describe the reality of most audience members.
 Performers communicate with audiences better when they perform from memory, and perhaps with exception to extremely skilled pianists playing music beneath their skill level (or pianists playing music at their skill level beneath their artistic potential), memorized performances are going to be more polished.
 More on that later.

 In a 1999 study, Aaron Williamon found:

 “…enhanced visual information in this study (i.e. an unobstructed view of the performer) was extremely influential in allowing the audience to grasp the performer’s expressive intentions.” (p.
 93)